Sliding Fee Scale and Ability to Pay Programs

 d.
 Copies of all documents provided to High Plains Community Health Center for the determination of eligibility will be retained by High Plains Community Health Center.

 e.
-Self-declaration oflncome may only be used in many circumstances including: being homeless, unemployed, and patients' that are unable to provide written verification must provide a signed statement of income and why they are unable to provide independent verification.
+Self-declaration of income may only be used in many circumstances including: being homeless, unemployed, and patients' that are unable to provide written verification must provide a signed statement of income and why they are unable to provide independent verification.
 The outreach department makes every effort to make sure patients bring in proof but if they don't have it they are able to declare it.

 f.
-A nominal fee will be charged to all patients who qualify for the HPC Sliding Fee Scale program.
+A nominal fee will be charged to all patients who qualify for the HPCHC Sliding Fee Scale program.
 No discounts will be provided to an individual or family whose income exceeds 250% of the Federal Poverty Guidelines.

-i.
-Level C: $10 dollar nominal fee for medical and behavioral services, and $30 nominal fee for dental services for those who are under 100% of the FPG.
+* Level C: $10 dollar nominal fee for medical and behavioral services, and $30 nominal fee for dental services for those who are under 100% of the FPG.
 If the patients do not have the funds for the nominal fee, the center will use our discretion as to whether it will be waived.
 Family planning services will have a zero dollar copay.

-ii.
-Level D: $20 fee charged for those between 101 %-117% for medical and behavioral health.
+* Level D: $20 fee charged for those between 101 %-117% for medical and behavioral health.
 40% fee charged for those between 101 %-117% for dental.

-iii.
-Level E: $24 fee charge for those between 118%-133% for medical and behavioral health.
+* Level E: $24 fee charge for those between 118%-133% for medical and behavioral health.
 50% fee charged for those between 118%-133% for dental.

-iii.
-Level F: $25 fee charge for those between 134%-159% for medical and behavioral health.
+* Level F: $25 fee charge for those between 134%-159% for medical and behavioral health.
 60% fee charged for those between 134%-159% for dental.

-iv.
-Level G: $34 fee charge for those between 160%-185% for medical and behavioral health.
+* Level G: $34 fee charge for those between 160%-185% for medical and behavioral health.
 70% fee charged for those between 160%-185% for dental.

-iv.
-Level H: $35 fee charge for those between 186%-200% for medical and behavioral health.
+* Level H: $35 fee charge for those between 186%-200% for medical and behavioral health.
 80% fee charged for those between 186%-200% for dental.

 8. If a patient is insured by a public or private third-party payer and the patient's cost-sharing amount is more than the amount that would have been charged as an uninsured patient that participates in the Sliding Fee Discount Program (SFDP), the health center will reduce the cost-sharing amount to the applicable SFDS level as permitted by the public or private third-party payer contract.

-9. High Plains Community Health Center ensures that all services within our approved Scope of Project regardless of the mode of delivery (in house, via contract) will be offered a sliding fee scale discount for patients who meet qualifying criteria.
+9. High Plains Community Health Center ensures that all services within our approved Scope of Project regardless of the mode of delivery (in house, via contract) will be offered with a sliding fee scale discount for patients who meet qualifying criteria.

 10. Non-covered services are as follows: lab fees for dentures and crowns.
-Non covered list of lab

 11. Enrollment for the following programs will be available at HPCHC:

-b.
+a.
 HPCHC SLIDING SCALE DISCOUNT: In-house program for non-Colorado residents, undocumented patients, and dental patients for discounted services based solely on family size and income less than 200% FPL.
-Medical, behavioral health, and chiropractic/acupuncture office visits for a nominal fee or copay, dental services for a nominal fee or percent of discount, and formulary prescription benefits will be offered on a sliding fee scale approved by the HPCHC Board of Directors.
-Eligibility will be based on the current CICP guidelines, but will not include any eligibility requirements other than family size and income (i.e. will not include CICP requirements for residency or asset testing).
+Medical and behavioral health office visits for a nominal fee or copay, and dental services for a nominal fee or percent of discount will be offered on a sliding fee scale approved by the HPCHC Board of Directors.

-d.
+b.
 CHILD HEALTH PLAN PLUS (CHP+): State sponsored health insurance for children 0-18 years old.
 Premiums and copays based on family size and income.
 Covers office visits, hospital, mental health, $150 allowance for eye care and most prescriptions, and a $1000 dental benefit.
 Eligibility will be based on current CHP+ guidelines and determinations will be made by the CHP+ Program.
 Accepted by all area doctors, hospitals, and some eye care providers.

-e.
+c.
 MEDICAID: State sponsored program covers office visits, hospital care, mental health, prescriptions, and some dental and vision services.
 Eligibility will be based on current Medicaid guidelines and final determinations will be made by the Medicaid Program.

-h.
+e.
 CONNECT FOR HEALTH COLORADO: A marketplace to help individuals, families and small employers across Colorado purchase health insurance and apply for new federal financial assistance to reduce costs.
 In addition to the shopping website, Connect for Health Colorado offers a statewide customer support network of Customer Service Center Representatives, Health Coverage Guides and licensed agents/brokers to help Coloradans find the best health plan for their needs.
 Connect for Health Colorado is the only place where Coloradans can apply for advance premium tax credits and cost-sharing reductions to help pay for commercial insurance coverage.